Redact elements by ID

 LRRedactProps

-helper function to generate the appropriate properties depending on the executing platform.
+helper function can be used in conjunction with the spread operator to generate the appropriate component props based on the native platform.

 Note: this component is available as of release 1.12.4.